 A few questions before you agree can help ensure that you won’t be ripped off by the company.

 Do You Need a Boat License to Rent a Boat in Zakynthos?

 No. You do not need a boat licence to rent a boat in Zakynthos or in most islands in Greece.
 This may change with regulations in the coming years, but as long as tourists abide by the limitations of the boats and where they can be taken, for now you can rent a boat in Zakynthos without a boat license.

 Boats are easy to drive and really not that dangerous, plus the owner of the boat rental shop should give you a long and useful briefing on the safety of the boat (including where the fire extinguisher is, life jackets etc.) as well as where you can and cannot take the boat.

 Listen carefully to this briefing and make sure you understand it well.
 Also, abide by the limitations of the boat.
 Some crazy storms can quickly sweep into Zakynthos without warning.
 There’s a reason these rules are in place.

 Even the experienced captains with years of boating experience in these seas won’t take boats to further places like Navagio Beach during a storm.
 These captains know how to read the weather in this area.
 You don’t.
-Simply stay within the boundaries laid out by the boat rental company and you’ll be fine if you rent a boat in Zakynthos without a license.
+Simply stay within the boundaries laid out by the boat rental company, and you’ll be fine if you rent a boat in Zakynthos without a license.